Kelowna Rockets Training Camp Preview: What to Watch for Memorial Cup Hosts

 Searching for Overager

 The Rockets didn’t invite any free-agent overagers to training camp, but Hamilton won’t wait long to fill that hole.
 The deadline for other teams to declare their three overagers is Oct.
-10, but Kelowna won’t want to settle for somebody’s leftovers.
+10, but Kelowna won’t want to settle for someone’s leftovers.
 Not in a Memorial Cup season.

 “We’ll see who gets cut loose, but I don’t think we needed to bring somebody in just to have a body here,” Hamilton said.
 “Especially with 20 year olds, you want to be fair and up front with these guys right from the start.
 Unless it was somebody that was going to be a candidate to make our team, it wasn’t really what the plan was.”